Vaycent/VolleySharp/README.md

 }

 ```

-First, import this dependence
+New a VolleySharp object in your project.
+Be noticed, please instance only one VolleySharp object in the whole project, for example, you can new this VolleySharp object in Application.

 ```java
 VolleySharp volleySharp = new VolleySharp(this);
 ```

-New a VolleySharp object in your project.
-Be noticed, please instance only one VolleySharp object in the whole project, for example, you can new this VolleySharp object in Application.
+This function can help you to implement the http get request

 ```java